aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 <p align="center"><img src="code39.png"></p>

 ## **Managing Barcodes with Unicode Encodings**
 ***Aspose.BarCode for PHP via Java*** provides class [*BarcodeSettings*](https://reference.aspose.com/barcode/php/classBarcodeSettings).
-It includes the *setDetectEncoding* function that enables the automatic reading of UTF8 and UTF16 Unicode encodings for 2D types and allows re-encoding barcode information into a string with Unicode characters.
+It includes the *setDetectEncoding* function that enables the automatic reading of UTF8 and UTF16 Unicode encodings for 2D types and allows re-encoding barcode information in a string with Unicode characters.
 If this reading mode is turned off, barcode information can be scanned and decoded manually based on the desired encoding.

 <p align="center"><img src="qrdetectencoding.png"></p>